Healthcare Training Institute - Quality Education since 1979

-On the last track, we discussed three other social avoidant behaviors that are more extreme than agoraphobia.
+In the last section, we discussed three other social avoidant behaviors that are more extreme than agoraphobia.
 These are social phobia; social skills deficit; and dysmorphophobia.

 As you are aware, agoraphobia is defined as "fear of being in places or situations from which escape might be difficult or in which help might be unavailable in the event of suddenly developing a symptom that could be incapacitating or embarrassing."
 In simpler terms, agoraphobia is the fear of public and social situations during which a client might undergo a panic attack that could be embarrassing or leave the client unable to reach help.

 The client becomes increasingly avoidant of social situations and prefers to seclude him or herself from the rest of the world.
 A consensus on the origins of agoraphobia has not yet been reached.
 For instance, do panic attacks incite a client to avoid certain situations, or does the disorder bring on the panic attack?
 Of course, this question is extremely debatable, but significant links from childhood to adult agoraphobia have been found.

 In this section, we will examine three characteristics of childhood agoraphobia, which are development of agoraphobia in childhood and adolescence; separation anxiety; and early exposure.